Delhi Sands flower-loving fly: Ecosystem description

 The most characteristic feature of all known sites of Rhaphiomidas terminatus abdominalis is their fine sandy soils, often wholly or partly sand dunes stabilized by the sparse native vegetation.
 The Colton dunes are the result of sand blown from the canyons in the San Gabriel and San Bernardino Mountains by the Santa Ana winds in the fall.
 Over the millennia, the dunes grew to cover some 40 square miles.
 Santa Ana winds continue to carry sand down from the mountains, but the dune system has largely been eliminated by urban development and agricultural conversion.
 The Colton dune soils are generally classified as the Delhi series (primarily Delhi fine sand).
 Delhi series soils cover about 40 square miles in several irregular patches extending from the city of Colton to Ontario and Chino in northwestern Riverside and southwestern San Bernardino Counties.

 The Delhi series soils are a biologically sensitive and very rare environment, and are inhabited by a number of plant and animal species of special concern.
 The region, also known as the Colton Dunes, is the largest inland sand dune formation in southern California, exclusive of the desert.
 The vegetation of these dunes has been defined as the Desert Sand-verbena series in Sawyer and Keeler-Wolf.
-Plants on the Colton Dunes include California buckwheat (Eriogonum fasciculatum), California croton (Croton californicus), deerweed (Acmispon glaber), and California evening primrose (Oenothera californica).
+Plants on the Colton Dunes include California buckwheat (Eriogonum fasciculatum), California croton (Croton californicus), deerweed (Acmispon glaber), and California evening primrose (Oenothera avita).
 The habitat supports several plants and animals of limited distribution, including the legless lizard (Anniella pulchra), Coast horned lizard (Phrynosoma coronatum blainviliii), Delhi Sands metalmark butterfly, Delhi Sands Jerusalem cricket, Apiocera convergens, Delhi Sands sandroach and, potentially, Pringle's monardella (Monardella pringlei).

 Much of the Colton Dunes area has been used for agriculture, chiefly grapes and citrus since the 1800s.
 More recently, nearly all the remaining area has been used for dairies, housing tracts, and commercial/industrial sites.
 Most of the remaining area with restoration potential is degraded to some degree.
 The present distribution of the Delhi Sands flower-loving fly represents less than 2% of its former range; the habitat existing today is approximately half of what existed in 1975.
 Before European settlement, the Delhi Sands flower-loving fly likely occurred throughout much or all of the Colton Dunes in San Bernardino and Riverside Counties, California, an assumption that is based on the animal's biology and records of museum specimens of the Delhi Sands flower-loving fly, which extend from the eastern margin of the Delhi dunes in Colton to near its western limit in Mira Loma.